Paul van Zeeland: Biography

 On 2 June 1936, a wildcat strike among dockworkers in the Port of Antwerp broke out and quickly spread to other industrial regions without the endorsement of the country's major trades unions.
 It was characterised by the new tactic of workplace occupations.

-The Belgian strike was unusual in uniting socialist and Catholic trade union federations in support.
-Van Zeeland agreed to convene a National Labour Conference (Conférence Nationale du Travail) on 17 June 1936 to bring together trade union and company representatives.
+The Belgian strike was unusual in uniting socialist and Catholic trade union federations in support. van Zeeland agreed to convene a "National Labour Conference" (Conférence Nationale du Travail) on 17 June 1936 to bring together trade union and company representatives.
 It brokered a compromise agreement including the introduction of a legal minimum wage, six days' paid holidays, and a maximum 40-hour working week for workers in particular industrial occupations.
 The strike formally ended on 2 July 1936.

-Van Zeeland was PM until 23 November 1937.
+Several other reforms affecting labour were carried out during the course of van Zeeland's premiership.

 After proclaiming martial law, his second government suppressed the Rexists.
 It introduced measures against unemployment, which helped ease the political tensions.
-Also during his second term, Belgium gave up its military alliance with France and reverted to its traditional "neutrality" policy, now dubbed a "policy of independence".
+Also during his second term, Belgium gave up its military alliance with France and reverted to its traditional policy of neutrality, now dubbed a "policy of independence".

-In spring 1937, the rexist Léon Degrelle blamed him for having received money from the Belgian Nation Bank.
-Zeeland denied that but a commission found out he had received 330.000 bfr.
-Zeeland resigned and the king named Paul-Emile Janson as new PM.
+In spring 1937, Rexist leader Léon Degrelle accused van Zeeland of having received money from the Belgian Nation Bank. van Zeeland denied this, but a commission found out he had received 330.000 bfr.
+He resigned as Prime Minister on 23 November, and the king named Paul-Emile Janson as his successor.

-In 1939, Van Zeeland became president of the Committee on Refugees, established in London, and was made High Commissioner for repatriating displaced Belgians in 1944.
+In 1939, van Zeeland became president of the Committee on Refugees, established in London, and was made High Commissioner for repatriating displaced Belgians in 1944.
+He was elected to the American Philosophical Society in 1942.
 In 1946, he was one of the founders of the European League for Economic Cooperation.

-After the war, he served as Minister of Foreign Affairs in several Catholic governments between 1949 and 1954 and as economic advisor to the Belgian government and to the council of ministers of the North Atlantic Treaty Organisation.
+After the war, van Zeeland served as Minister of Foreign Affairs in several Catholic governments between 1949 and 1954 and as economic advisor to the Belgian government and to the council of ministers of the North Atlantic Treaty Organisation.
 He was Honorary Secretary General of the Steering Committee of the Bilderberg meeting.
+In 1956, he finally retired from politics and became chairman of the Banque Belge d'Afrique.

-In 2013, to the consternation of his family, it was discovered that he had founded a Panamanian offshore company.
+In 2013, to the consternation of his family, it was discovered that he had founded a Panamanian offshore company in 1946.